 What you need to know to be a better writer today

 You might not be ready to create the next great American novel (or maybe you are), but you know that you could use some fresh ideas on how to improve your writing skills for online content.
 It is remarkably similar to what you were taught in school, with a few essential new steps.
 Check them out here:

 “If I had a dollar for every time I have said this,” my Grandpa might say.
 The truth is that when you create content for your business, you have to have an audience in mind.
 Before you even write one word.
 Identify your niche and target market, then create content that speaks directly to the buying decision-maker in your target audience.
 Read that again — the decision-maker, not just the person you think should buy.

 Tip #2: Tell a story.

 Who wouldn’t rather read a story than a dry list of features and benefits?
 Great content is not only valuable to the reader but also entertains them.
+This is waht sets apart good copywriting and bad copywriting.
 Or as a minimum keeps them interested.
 Stories help you do that — and they are a great vehicle for sharing your “why” and brand identity.
 Make your customer the hero of your story — and help them solve their problems.

 Tip #3: Keep it clear.

 Content creation really spans a wide range of types of writing.
 You could be creating blogs, articles, writing headlines, white papers, email campaigns, or social posts.
 In most of these types of copy and content, you don’t need to focus on telling your reader about your expertise (it should come through) or using deeply technical terms.
 Remember, you aren’t writing an IKEA instruction manual (confusing) or the directions to installing a printer (do we still do that?), you are creating interesting and relevant information for your audience.
 Achieve clarity using short, simple paragraphs and sentences.